Awes0meE/STM32_ESC_Dshot_E1/README.md

 **English**

-The current E1 firmware still uses `HC-05` Bluetooth serial for experiment triggering and logging.
+The current E1 firmware uses `HC-05` Bluetooth serial for experiment triggering and logging.

 Behavior: